jeffclough/jeffclough/README.md

 <a name="just_silly"></a><br/>
 **How I Work:**

 My body is almost entirely biological.
-It dietarily processes only carbohydrates, lipids, and amino and nucleic acids, but it also needs copious water and a modicum of cellulose to maintain chemical balances and for the mechanical breakdown of my food.
-Its olfactory system and area postrema, having good sensitivity and adequate discrimination, have always been sufficient to prevent or remedy the ingestion of anything intolerably unwholesome to it.
-Thanks for asking.
+It dietarily processes only carbohydrates, lipids, and amino and nucleic acids, but it also needs copious water and a modicum of cellulose to maintain chemical balances and for the mechanical breakdown of what I "feed" it.
+Its olfactory system and area postrema, having adequate sensitivity and discrimination, have always been sufficient to prevent or remedy the ingestion of anything intolerably unwholesome to it.
+Its lungs both take in and expel atmospheric gasses to and from its blood.
+This blood carries these gasses, dietary nutrients, endocrine chemicals, and waste products of metabolism to all organs and tissues for their use and handling.
+[More information](https://www.livescience.com/37009-human-body.html) is available to the curious.

 <a name="hobbies"></a><br/>
 **Hobbies:**